The world’s first sobriety management platform.

 Rally Ventures led Kyros’ $4.4M series seed financing in March 2022 and then doubled down by leading a $2.4M follow-on financing in October 2022 because we believe it has the potential to transform the recovery space.
 The team is making great progress.
 Kyros has grown from zero to more than $10 million in ARR since it was founded eighteen months ago.

 Rally Ventures has been involved and engaged since our initial seed investment.
 Our team helped the company craft its board materials and investor reporting.
 We’re leading their Series A process by making connections to additional investors.
 Plus, we’ve made several introductions to key hires and have multiple tech partners currently involved.

-The Kyros team is rapidly growing, and our Chief People Officer Jessi Howard is leading hiring and human resources as their fractional CPO.
+Our Chief People Officer Jessi Howard led hiring and human resources as Kyros’ fractional CPO for several months when they first joined the Rally portfolio.
 Jessi provides fractional HR resources for several of our portfolio companies.
 Most early-stage startups don’t have the need or resources for a full-time position, but HR and recruitment are critical to their success.